-Up to two (2) Union representatives shall be provided up to thirty (30) minutes
+Up to two (2) Union representatives shall be provided up to thirty (30) minutes of Union release time to separately meet in person with all newly hired employees during new hire orientation.

 For any reason the Union Representatives are unable to attend the scheduled new hire orientation, then the Union shall arrange with Human Resources an alternative time to meet in person with the newly hired employee.
 The meeting will be rescheduled to a mutually agreeable time.